HNC in Electrical and Electronic Engineering (Pearson)

 Electrical machines are used to convert electrical energy to and from mechanical energy.
 These are found in manufacturing, transport, consumer appliances, medical and other sectors.
 People will come across them every day in their home and at work.
 Electric machines are bidirectional electromechanical energy conversion devices that can be looked in two ways; as a motor which converts electrical energy to mechanical energy; or as a generator which converts mechanical energy to electrical energy.
 Transducers and actuators are also energy converters and can be found in a wide range of industrial and domestic applications.

-This unit introduces learners to the construction, modelling and characteristics of a range of electromagnetic machines and their practical application..
+This unit introduces students to the construction, modelling and characteristics of a range of electromagnetic machines and their practical application..
 Among the topics included in this unit are: principles underlying the operation and construction of brushed DC, induction, and synchronous machines (motors and generators), electromagnetic transducers and actuators; and operating characteristics of electrical machines such as voltage, current, speed, torque, power rating, electromagnetic interference (EMI) and efficiency.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.